 Uploading an object

-You can create folders inside buckets and upload objects there.
+You can create folders within a bucket and upload objects to them.
 Keep in mind that in the SDK and HTTP API, an object key is the entire path to the object from the bucket root.
 For more information, see Objects.

 Note

 You can upload objects of up to 5 GB via the management console (see Quotas and limits in Object Storage).
-When uploading via the console, you cannot set content-type
+When uploading via the console, you cannot specify content-type

 or other headers.
-To upload large objects or specify object headers, use other tools.
+To upload larger objects or specify object headers, use other tools.

-You can use tools that support Object Storage and signed URLs to upload objects into the bucket.
+You can use tools that support Object Storage and signed URLs to upload objects into a bucket.

 Regular uploads